appsemble/appsemble/docs/guide/studio.md

 # Studio

-Apps can be created and modified using the Appsemble studio.
-This can be found at the base URL of Appsemble.
+Apps can be created and modified using the [Appsemble studio](https://appsemble.app).

 After logging in a list of apps you can manage will appear, providing direct links to the app itself as well as the corresponding app detail pages.